jepbura/best-github-unfollow-checker/README.md

 ## Note

-1- **IGNORE_LIST** contains an exception list that you don't want these people to unfollow **Be sure to use the symbol {,} to separate the names**
+1- **IGNORE_LIST** contains an exception list that you don't want these people to unfollow.
+**Be sure to use the symbol {,} to separate the names**

 2- Visit [ACCESS_TOKEN](https://github.com/settings/tokens?type=beta), generate a new token, specify a name and expiration, choose your repositories (only select repositories), and ensure to set **Read and write** for **Followers** in the Permissions section.